1. Busuu vs Babbel

 Winner: Babbel

-Babbel's grammar-heavy approach and explicit explanations suit professional contexts where accuracy matters.
-The platform offers Business courses in major languages, and Babbel Live provides classes focused specifically on business communication scenarios.
+Babbel's grammar-heavy approach suits professional contexts where accuracy matters.
+The platform offers Business courses in major languages.
+Babbel Live provides classes focused specifically on workplace communication scenarios.

 Scenario 4: Learning multiple languages over many years